What is Cash Drag and How to Reduce it?

 How to reduce cash drag

 The hypothetical investment conundrum above illustrates the importance of high-quality portfolio data when attempting to reduce cash drag.
-It is critical to trust your systems to inform you of the state of your data in real-time so that you can understand how accurate and complete your data is before making investment decisions.
+It's critical to trust the data in your systems to inform you of the state of your data in real-time so that you can understand how accurate and complete your data is before making investment decisions.

 What is data quality?